 Breaking the Circuit

 Other than the family dog, the most basic burglar alarm is a simple electric circuit built into an entry way.
 In any circuit, whether it's powering a flashlight or a computer, electricity only flows when you give it a path between two points of opposite charge.
 To turn the electricity on or off, you open or close part of the circuit.

 To open or close a flashlight circuit, you simply throw a switch.
 In a burglar alarm, the switch detects the act of intrusion -- opening a door or window, for example.
-These sorts of alarms are
+These sorts of alarms are divided into two categories:

 - In a closed-circuit system, the electric circuit is closed when the door is shut.
 This means that as long as the door is closed, electricity can flow from one end of the circuit to the other.
 But if somebody opens the door, the circuit is opened, and electricity can't flow.
 This triggers an alarm.